symfony/symfony-docs/messenger.rst

             // config/packages/messenger.php
             $container->loadFromExtension('swiftmailer', array(
                   // ...
-Other keys expect the spool one.
+Other keys except the spool one.
             ));

         Then time to send your message which contain the email content: